Equivalence between face nonsignaling correlations, full nonlocality, all-versus-nothing proofs, and pseudotelepathy

 In addition, for proving the previous results, we have introduced an efficient method for finding quantum FNS=FN=AVN=PT correlations that is useful in different fields and may help to solve several open problems.
 Whether FNS=FN=AVN=PT is possible in $(3,3;3,3)$, $(3,3;4,2)$, or $(3,4;3,3)$ remains an open problem.\\

 We thank useful conversations with Mateus Ara\'ujo.
 This work was supported by the EU-funded project \href{10.3030/101070558}{FoQaCiA} and the \href{10.13039/501100011033}{MCINN/AEI} (Project No.\ PID2020-113738GB-I00).
-E.Z.C.\ acknowledges funding by FCT/MCTES - Fundação para a Ciência e a Tecnologia (Portugal) - through national funds and when applicable co-funding by EU funds under the project UIDB/50008/2020, and FCT through project 2021.03707.CEECIND/CP1653/CT0002.
+E.Z.C.\ acknowledges funding by FCT/MCTES - Fundação para a Ciência e a Tecnologia (Portugal) - through national funds and when applicable cofunding by EU funds under the Project No.\ UIDB/50008/2020, and FCT through Project No.\ 2021.03707.CEECIND/CP1653/CT0002.
 J.R.G.U.\ acknowledges support from Akademikernas a-kassa (Sweden).
-L.Y., H.Y.C.\ and R.R.\ acknowledge support from the Early Career Scheme (ECS) grant ``Device-Independent Random Number Generation and Quantum Key Distribution with Weak Random Seeds'' (Grant No.\ 27210620), the General Research Fund (GRF) grant ``Semi-device-independent cryptographic applications of a single trusted quantum system'' (Grant No.\ 17211122), and the Research Impact Fund (RIF) ``Trustworthy quantum gadgets for secure online communication'' (Grant No.\ R7035-21).
+L.Y., H.Y.C.\ and R.R.\ acknowledge support from the Research Grants Council, University Grants Committee, Hong Kong.
 Some computations in this work were performed using research computing facilities offered by Information Technology Services, the University of Hong Kong.
 A.C.\ acknowledges support from the Wallenberg Center for Quantum Technology (WACQT).